 MRP is a software solution that helps you calculate what materials are required, at what time and in what quantities.

 Manufacturing companies typically manage their production planning with these systems, using them to forecast and order materials.
-This provides reassurance that the right amount of materials will be available on the correct date.
+This provides reassurance that the right number of materials will be available on the correct date.

-It supports capacity planning, scheduling and gives you the ability to compare data, analyse performance and improve processes for better efficiency.
+It supports capacity planning, scheduling and gives you the ability to compare data, analyze performance and improve processes for better efficiency.

 What is ERP?

-ERP at its core is an effective way of centralising information and workflow processes for an entire business through data management.
+ERP at its core is an effective way of centralizing information and workflow processes for an entire business through data management.